xmos/lib_spdif/doc/rst/lib_spdif.rst

 The library implements the S/PDIF (Sony/Philips Digital Interface Format) protocol for transporting uncompressed stereo PCM data of up to 24bits.

-.. note:: The S/PDIF signal shown in the diagrams below are digital representations of S/PDIF and not an actual signal suitable for external devices (which is 0.5V pk-pk etc).
+.. note:: The S/PDIF connections shown in the diagrams below are digital representations of S/PDIF and not an actual signal suitable for external devices (which is 0.5V pk-pk etc).
 External circuitry is required to interface with the chosen medium (optical or electrical).